ietbitmesra/Git-Heat/Week-2/README.md

 ## Resources

 You'll need the operating system module for your language: See [os for python](https://docs.python.org/3/library/os.html) or [nio for java](https://docs.oracle.com/javase/tutorial/essential/io/fileio.html).
 You might also need a plotting library if you want to display the analysis graphically.
-See [plotly for python](https://plot.ly/python/) or [JFreeChart for java](http://www.jfree.org/jfreechart/)
+See [Bokeh](https://bokeh.pydata.org/en/latest/) or [Matplotlib](https://matplotlib.org/) or [Plotly](https://plot.ly/python/) for python or [JFreeChart for java](http://www.jfree.org/jfreechart/)